danmayer/storm-oic-missile-launcher-os-x/README.md

 Eventually I could hook up CI or something to trigger this and I will likely create a little gem for it.

+__First Time Setup__
 * For now you download the OSX missle launcher app
-* Open the missle app
+* Open the missle app one
-* 'unlock' the missle 'saftey'
+* click preferences, disable camera on startup
 * then `ruby test.rb`

-Eventually I will have the code open the app if it isn't already running, and unlock the missle when it first opens the app.
-This was the quickest dirtiest solution I could come up with.
+__Normal Usage After Setup__
+* run `ruby test.rb`

+This is a I don't care do what you want with it kind of for the LULz software.